sravyaysk/Decision-trees-in-Python/README.md

 # Decision-trees-in-Python

-This repo contains implementation of decision trees for classification and regression in python
+This repo contains implementation of various types of decision tree algorithms like ID3, C4.5, CART for classification and regression in python using sklearn library